Italian destroyer Francesco Crispi: Design and description

 Unlike the Parsons geared steam turbines used by her sister ships, Francesco Crispi used a pair of Belluzzo turbines, each driving one propeller shaft using steam supplied by three Thornycroft boilers.
 The turbines were rated at 36000 shp for a speed of 33 kn in service, although the ship reached a speed of 38.6 kn from 35540 shp during her sea trials while lightly loaded.
 The Sellas carried enough fuel oil to give them a range of 1800 nmi at a speed of 14 kn.

 Their main battery consisted of four 120 mm guns in one twin-gun turret aft of the superstructure and one single-gun turret forward of it.
 Anti-aircraft (AA) defense for the Sella-class ships was provided by a pair of 40 mm AA guns in single mounts amidships and a pair of 13.2 mm machine guns.
 They were equipped with four 533 mm torpedo tubes in two twin mounts amidships.
 The Sellas could also carry 32 mines.

-Construction and career
+Construction

 Francesco Crispi was laid down by Pattinson at their Naples shipyard on 21 February 1923, launched on 12 September 1925 and commissioned on 29 April 1927.